 Trademark applications and registrations in Class 3 over the past 15 years.

-Class 3 is one of the largest trademark classes, with over 188,800 live marks covering non-medicated cosmetics, toiletry preparations, perfumery, essential oils, bleaching preparations, laundry substances, and cleaning, polishing, scouring, and abrasive preparations.
+Class 3 is one of the largest trademark classes covering non-medicated cosmetics, toiletry preparations, perfumery, essential oils, bleaching preparations, laundry substances, and cleaning, polishing, scouring, and abrasive preparations.
 The sheer volume of registrations reflects the massive consumer markets for personal care, beauty, and household cleaning products, where brand differentiation is paramount.

 The class's dominant filers — L'Oreal USA Creative, Fross Zelnick Lehrman & Zissu, and Procter & Gamble — represent the global beauty and consumer goods conglomerates that drive the majority of Class 3 activity.
 These entities maintain expansive trademark portfolios covering hundreds of product lines, from mass-market shampoos to prestige fragrances.
 The class is also among the most popular for direct-to-consumer startups, particularly in skincare and clean beauty, contributing to its consistently high filing volume.